 Country kids need equal care

-We work closely with families, schools, allied health professionals and local communities to connect rural and remote Australian children with the healthcare they need in whichever way it is best delivered and based on what the family wants to achieve.
+We work closely with families, schools, allied health professionals and local communities to connect rural and remote Australian children with the healthcare they need.

 Every child is different, and so are their needs.
-Most children begin their Royal Far West journey with a comprehensive screening and assessment.
+Most children begin their Royal Far West journey with a comprehensive screening and assessment, often conducted in our Healthy Kids Bus Stop.
 Their experiences from that point will differ depending on the best available solution to their health and wellbeing challenges; from connecting with local services, to remote Telecare services, and the specialist intensive programs available at our centre in Manly.

-Our relationships with the families we support don’t end there.
-We offer ongoing intervention and support via Telecare, return visits to Manly, and in some cases in-community services tailored to the needs of each child and their family.
+Our relationships with the families we support continues to grow from there.
+We offer ongoing intervention and support via Telecare, return visits to Manly, and in some cases, in-community services tailored to the needs of each child and their family.

 Paediatric Developmental Program

 An intensive paediatric assessment, review and intervention model for children up to 12 years with complex developmental and behavioural issues.
 The program is delivered in Manly and is free to families who meet our specific eligibility criteria.

 An early intervention therapy service for children with disabilities who are eligible for BetterStart, Helping Children with Autism or the National Disability Insurance Scheme.
 Delivered in Manly and via Telecare.